aszasz/BRT_Planning_Guide_4th_Edition/intersection_and_signal_control/station-location.md

 ### Minimum mixed-traffic number of lanes away from the intersection that does not affect segment capacity

 Usually the mixed-traffic bottleneck is the intersection, where capacity is fifty to thirty percent  (proportional to the green fraction of each approach) of mid-block capacity.
 So if BRT stations are far from intersections, the general-traffic road capacity can be reduced in its surroundings without any significant impact on the capacity and performance on the segment as a whole.
-This means that mixed-traffic lanes can be removed, and  its space given to the BRT station,  thus enabling the widening  required for BRT at stations to accommodate passing lanes, and hence provide high capacity at stations without impacting mixed-traffic capacity atall (Figure Soul-wide-station).
+This means that mixed-traffic lanes can be removed, and  its space given to the BRT station,  thus enabling the widening  required for BRT at stations to accommodate passing lanes, and hence provide high capacity at stations without impacting mixed-traffic capacity at all (Figure Seoul-wide-station).

 For example, at the bus stop, if bus frequencies are high and an overtaking lane is needed at each station, the extra width required will be around 12 metres.
 If the station is located at the intersection, these 12 metres will be difficult to supply while also providing 6 metres turn lanes for mixed traffic.
 Separating these functions will allow the same right of way to be used for the bus station at mid-block, and for left and right turn signals at the intersection.
 Figure Delhi-station-layout shows an application of this concept within a proposal for the Delhi BRT system.